cazbella/random-password-generator/README.md

 The JavaScript file that logs this code contains comments.
 The tutor was asked if this was good practice and the advice given was that as I am new to web development, there should be lots of comments at this stage.
 Hopefully the comments and the commits explain the process I followed to complete the assignment.
 I have also made notes here to help me remember the process and what the syntax means.

+I have chosen not to recursively recall the function on line 31.
+I feel that for the user this can get confusing and can feel like you're in an alert spiral.
+Once they are told about their error they have to re-start the process.
+The user hasn't gone too far through the process at this point sop hopefully wouldn't feel too frustrated.
+The alert informs them of the required action.

 ## References

 I completed the Northcoders pre-work JavaScript module, so I had a foundation knowledge of some of the concepts covered.
 I have used google a lot this week, including Stack Overflow, W3 schools and MDN web docs.
 We also used the 1:1 tutor session this week to look at assignment 5.